Skip to content

 • Join our Discord

-Namazu Studios LLC is powered by Namazu Elements, an Elemental Computing Inc. product.
+Namazu Studios LLC is powered by Namazu Elements, an open source modular backend framework for connected games.

 • Download